AniMoure/ruby-oop-inheritance/readme.md

 * A method that counts the number of `Person` instances that have been created.
 * A method that compares two people and determines which one is older.

-## Break (3:25 - 3:35, 10 minutes)
+## Break (10 minutes, 3:25 - 3:35 / 9:55 - 10:05)

-## Inheritance (3:35 - 3:50, 15 minutes)
+## Inheritance (15 minutes, 3:35 - 3:50 / 10:05 - 10:20)

 Just like we get traits from our parents, we can use a feature called **inheritance** to create multiple classes (children) that share properties and methods from their parents.

-You won't need to write parent / child classes much in this class, but we will use inheritance to give some of our classes additional functionality, especially with rails in a few weeks.
+You won't need to write parent / child classes much in this class, but we will use inheritance to give some of our classes additional functionality, especially with rails later next week.

 We've added a `say_age` method to `Person` below to better illustrate how inheritance works in Ruby.